SuperOfficeDocs/superoffice-docs/user-guide/en/forms/examples.md

 In this example we will show you how to create short form for customers who want to get in touch with a support representative.
 The form submission will trigger a new request for your support department.

-Open SuperOffice Marketing and go to the **Forms** tab.
+1. Open SuperOffice Marketing and go to the **Forms** tab.

-Select **Form** under **Create new** on the right side of the screen.
+1. Select **Form** under **Create new** on the right side of the screen.
 The **Edit form** screen displays.

-Enter "Contact me (support)" in the **Form name** field.
+1. Enter "Contact me (support)" in the **Form name** field.

-Fill in the options/fields in the **Properties** category as relevant.
+1. Fill in the options/fields in the **Properties** category as relevant.
 Do NOT activate any options under **Deactivate form automatically**.

-In the **Fields** category, click ![icon][img1] and add the following fields:
+1. In the **Fields** category, click ![icon][img1] and add the following fields:

     * First and last name.
 Remove the **Contact - Name field**.
-* **View elements** &gt; **Text block**: Enter the text in "How can we contact you?" in bold.
+    * **View elements** > **Text block**: Enter the text in "How can we contact you?" in bold.
     * **Contact - Mobile**: Enter an example of a correctly formatted phone number for your country (include the country code) in the     **Placeholder** field (example: +47 999 88 777).
     * **Contact - E-mail**
-* **Form elements** &gt; **Text area**: Change the name of the field to "Comment (optional)" and write "How can we help you today?" in the **Placeholder** field.
+    * **Form elements** > **Text area**: Change the name of the field to "Comment (optional)" and write "How can we help you today?" in the **Placeholder** field.

-Select the **OK** field, change the name to "Submit", and edit the font/background colour and position.
+1. Select the **OK** field, change the name to "Submit", and edit the font/background colour and position.

-Edit the names of the other fields as necessary. **Tip**: Remove "Contact -".
+1. Edit the names of the other fields as necessary. **Tip**: Remove "Contact -".

-Click ![icon][img2] at the top of a field and drag it to the desired position in the form.
+1. Click ![icon][img2] at the top of a field and drag it to the desired position in the form.
 The fields should have a logical order.

-Click **Apply now** to save the form and continue editing.
+1. Click **Apply now** to save the form and continue editing.

-In the **Style** category, edit the layout, colours, size and fonts of the form.
+1. In the **Style** category, edit the layout, colours, size and fonts of the form.
 Now might be a good time to involve your web design colleagues.

-Click **Apply now** to save the form and continue editing.
+1. Click **Apply now** to save the form and continue editing.

-Optional: If you want to enable double opt-in, you should also set the **E-mail** field to **Mandatory**. <!-- Fix reuse ID=a21 -->This option adds an extra layer of security to the form.
-If you activate this option, the person submitting the form must also confirm their e-mail address.
-This is done by sending them an e-mail when they submit the form.
-The e-mail contains a link they must click to confirm that the e-mail address is correct.
+1. Optional: If you want to enable double opt-in, you should also set the **E-mail** field to **Mandatory**.

-In the **Thank you page** category, you can either redirect the customer to a web page or display a message (such as "Thank you for contacting us.
+1. In the **Thank you page** category, you can either redirect the customer to a web page or display a message (such as "Thank you for contacting us.
 We will be in touch shortly.").
 This will display after the customer has submitted the form.

-In the **Page for inactive form** category, enter a URL or a message.
+1. In the **Page for inactive form** category, enter a URL or a message.
 This is relevant if a customer accesses the form after it has been set to inactive.

-In the **Actions** category, you must set up the actions to be performed when the form is processed:
+1. In the **Actions** category, you must set up the actions to be performed when the form is processed:

-Select **Create request** and do the following:
+    * Select **Create request** and do the following:
         1. Enter a descriptive title for the requests that will be generated from this form.
         2. Select the relevant request category, for example "Support" or a sub-category called "Form submissions".
         3. Set the request priority to **Medium**.

-Select **Manually if submitter is unknown.
+    * Select **Manually if submitter is unknown.
 Automatically if submitter is known**: If the e-mail address submitted in the form matches an e-mail address in SuperOffice, the form submission is processed automatically.
 Otherwise, it must be processed manually.

-**E-mail response**: Select a form response to send to contacts when their form is processed.
+    * **E-mail response**: Select a form response to send to contacts when their form is processed.
 This e-mail can for example inform the customer of your company's privacy policy and can also include a link to manage subscriptions.
 [How to create a form response][2].

-Click **Save**.
+1. Click **Save**.
 The form is saved and the **Edit form** screen closes.

-Set the form to **Active** (![icon][img6]) in the header.
+1. Set the form to **Active** (![icon][img6]) in the header.

-Go to the **Publish** tab.
+1. Go to the **Publish** tab.

-Copy the direct link and/or JavaScript into a newsletter, website or customer centre to publish it to your customers or prospects.
+1. Copy the direct link and/or JavaScript into a newsletter, website or customer centre to publish it to your customers or prospects.

-Open the link to the form, fill in the form and check that everything works as expected.
+1. Open the link to the form, fill in the form and check that everything works as expected.

 ## What happens now?
-See the following topics

 * [Form submissions][3]
 * [Track form submissions and view statistics][4]